Działoszyce: History

 In the Second Polish Republic, Działoszyce belonged to Kielce Voivodeship and in the 1920s and 1930s, the number of inhabitants decreased from 6755 (in 1920) to 5872 (1939).

 The town was occupied in September 1939 by the Germans.
-About 7000 Jews lived in the town at the beginning of the war, a number that increased significantly as refugees fled from other places or were deported, to Dzialoszyce.
+About 7000 Jews lived in the town at the beginning of the war, a number that increased significantly as refugees fled from other places or were deported, to Działoszyce.
 On arrival, the Germans began robbing and terrorizing the Jewish population.
 They were crammed together in unsanitary conditions, often without running water.
-For example, 1000 people were housed in the synagogue and adjoining hall.
+For example, 1,000 people were housed in the synagogue and adjoining hall.
 In 1941, both typhoid and typhus epidemics spread throughout the community but a valiant Jewish doctor established processes of sanitation and disinfection.
 Some Jews were kidnapped and sent to forced labor camps.
 In early September 1942, the Jews were rounded up.
 The old and weak were taken to the cemetery in carts driven by Polish peasants under German orders.
-At least 1200 were machine-gunned to death there.
+At least 1,200 were machine-gunned to death there.
 Most of the rest were sent by train to Belzec where they were immediately gassed.
 A few were sent to a labor camp.
 Several younger Jews fled to the forest and joined partisan groups fighting the Germans.
 By the end of the war, fewer than 200 survived.
 Actions in Dzialoszyce were typical of the actions in other Polish towns as part of the Holocaust.

-In 1946, the population of the town was 2506.
+In 1946, the population of the town was 2,506.

+Sights

 Among points of interest, there are the parish church of the Holy Trinity (1222, frequently remodeled) and the ruins of a synagogue from 1852.